-By: Ann Aksamit, BSN, RN, CHPN — Home Care and Hospice Manager
+By: Sherrie Reish, RN — Home Care and Hospice Manager

-Providing care for patients in their own home, has shown to be a very effective way to treat many ailments and post-operative situations.
-In the last year, Sheridan Memorial Hospital (SMH) Home Care clinicians took care of 245 patients making 4,865 visits to patient homes with great results.
+Providing care for patients in their own home has shown to be a very effective way to treat many health conditions and post-operative situations.
+In the last year, Sheridan Memorial Hospital (SMH) Home Care/Hospice clinicians took care of 275 patients making over 4,500 visits to patient homes with positive patient outcomes.

 Home Care Services through SMH

 SMH Home Care provides care tailored to an individual’s needs.